Elangoraj/Nature-inspired-computation/README.md

   4) Mutation
   5) Fitness function
 These steps for a given set of iterations will result in solutions optimal to solve the issue.

+ ## Multicomponent optimization problem

+The main focus is to solve a Travelling thief problem which is the combination of the travelling salesman and knapsack problem.
+The objective of the problem is to find the optimized routes and profits by taking into account the constraints of knapsack weights and the renting ratio.
+The first step is to find the best possible paths after multiple generations using a genetic algorithm for the given data.
+Next is to use the best path obtained to pick the best combinations of items using the genetic algorithm.